rramos/rramos.github.io.src/source/_drafts/PolybaseCDH.md

 # Intro

-Before starting to describe this process, let's clarify why this is being done.
+Before starting the the configuration steps, let's just try to understand why this is being done.

-# Other Alternatives
+## Sqoop

-Sqoop is one of the most used tool to transfer data from the Relational World to BigData infrastructures.
+Sqoop is one of the most used tools to transfer data from the Relational World to BigData infrastructures.
 It relies on JDBC connectors to transfer data between SQLServer and HDFS.

 ## Performance

-The transfer process to SQLServer via sqoop is taking quite a lot, so the objective of this PoC is to verify the PolyBase alternative for dumping data in/out the cluster and understand if there is real benefith.
+The transfer process to SQLServer via sqoop is taking quite a lot, so the objective of this PoC is to verify if PolyBase alternative for dumping data in/out the cluster and understand if there is a improvement on existing processes.

 # Setup Process